sarthaktanwani/ecem202a_project/docs/report.md

 Hardware prototyping in the robotics domain is challenging and not a feasible implementation option for a class project.
 We therefore rely on physical and network simulation environments as a means to analyze distribution of control between the robot and the building’s network.

-While there are many open-source robotics simulators available, we find that Gazebo <cite> has a strong physics backend, a plethora of sensors and a relatively user-friendly GUI making it our robotic simulator of choice.
-In our first attempt, we built a two-wheeled robot with a camera sensor from scratch <cite purdue> by following this tutorial.
+While there are many open-source robotics simulators available, we find that Gazebo [1] has a strong physics backend, a plethora of sensors and a relatively user-friendly GUI making it our robotic simulator of choice.
+In our first attempt, we built a two-wheeled robot with a camera sensor from scratch [9] by following this tutorial.
 However, it was quickly apparent that our barebones robot was not sufficiently suited to our needs.
-Opting for a smarter approach, we then used <cite actual robot link> to create a newer version with camera, laser and IMU sensors.
+Opting for a smarter approach, we then used [10] to create a newer version with camera, laser and IMU sensors.
 Moreover, to simulate a building’s floor plan, we designed our own model as seen in Figure 1.
-Our custom floor plan helped us circumvent this known bug <cite> in Gazebo <version> where adding doors to the model leads to frequent crashes of the simulator.
+Our custom floor plan helped us circumvent this known bug [11] in Gazebo where adding doors to the model leads to frequent crashes of the simulator.

   ![gazebo-simulation](https://user-images.githubusercontent.com/90207206/145735829-5cc65e8a-c687-4ced-b862-a479fa81f174.png)